Portrait Photography

 While the viewer focuses on these aspects in colored photographs as well, it is emphasized more in black and white photos due to its lack of color.

-Black and white photos, especially black and white portraits are often associated with photos that hold serious, sad, or pensive themes.
+Black and white photos, especially black and white portraits, are often associated with photos that hold serious, sad, or pensive themes.

 When Should You Use Black and White Photos?

-While the choice is yours, there are certain scenarios when a black and white photo may look better.
+While the choice is yours, there are certain scenarios when a black-and-white photo may look better.

 For example, when the light, subject, pattern, or texture in the scene is more compelling than the color hues, then black and white may be a good choice.